MC42/hi-im.kim/writing/pmmm/lepidopterology.md

 "Wh-what?
 I don't know what's going on—"

-"It's exactly like mistress to think she's back in charge so easily.
+"It's exactly like Good-For-Nothing to think she's back in charge so easily.
 Not today!"

 The Clara doll beamed a rickety smile, summoning her oversized needle.